pr2tik1/ml-models/README.md

 	- More info [here](https://github.com/pr2tik1/ml-case-studies/tree/master/cs231n-assignments).

 ## Usage
-The notebooks and scripts can be used for reference and educational/research purposes, to install
+The notebooks and scripts can be used for reference and educational/research purposes, to install download directly the zip file or type this in terminal,

 ```
-Download directly the zip file

-or type this in terminal,

 git clone https://github.com/pr2tik1/ml-case-studies.git
 ```
 ## Author

 Pratik Kumar : [LinkedIn](https://www.linkedin.com/in/pratik-kumar98/)

+## References:

+-	Udacity
+-	CS231n
+-	Kaggle
+-	Coursera